 Now that you have all the information about the ticket prices, you can make your choice and organize your journey in the capital city.

-Why Parisians are rushing to get the immediate next metro, while there is another one coming 2 minutes later? #weirdoooo.
+Why are Parisians always rushing to get the immediate next metro, while there is another one coming 2 minutes later? #weirdoooo.

 Comment below to share with me your crazy theories!